jazzsun000/how-to-build-statistical-distribution-analysis-on-wage-data/README.md

 ## 3.Continuing from above, how would we examine the distribution and clean outlier?

-## 4.4)	Build an assumption from data and prove it.
+## 4.How to Build an distribution assumption from wage data and prove it?